getsentry/rfcs/text/0123-metrics-correlation.md

 sampling system can evict them together.
 However if we were to support open telemetry exemplars we need to figure out how to sample these properly.

-If also the volume of measurements is too significant, we might have to introduce a sample rate for metrics.
+If also the volume of metric summaries is too significant, we might have to introduce a sample rate for metrics.